melissaguillen/GuillenConcreteCutting/README.md

 more I understand it a lot better.
 I also learned about localStorage, I was able to use it but I had trouble when it came to clearing it for the next submission.
 I also got a better understanding as to how useful having styling multiple styling sheets is.
+I also learned about CORS and Access-Control-Allow-Origin though I was not able to implement it, I ran into that error.
  - Next steps: I will definetely look back on this and refine it because I would like it to be launched so that it can be used.